weterynarzfred/options/README.md

 - type: `bool`
 - default: `false`

-Is set to `true` in temporary option objects created using `optionsFunction`.
+Is set to `true` in temporary option objects created when `options` is a function.
 Those options are not present in the state.

 ### `functionalChildren`
 - type: `object`
 - default: `{}`

-Container for temporary option objects created using `optionsFunction`.
+Container for temporary option objects created when `options` is a function.
 This object might not have an actual representation of option's suboptions.

 ### `info`
 - type: `object`